olleseger/meter/README.md

 CRC:                                            40be
 Flag:                                           7e
 ```
 As can clearly be seen this is binary communication not ASCII!
-The fram starts and ends withe same flag: `0x7e`.
+The fram starts and ends with same flag: `0x7e`.

 ## Home Assistant